tildabetul/mern-stack/README.md

 - npm init (enter the parameters; it will create package.json automatically at the end)
 - npm i express express-validator bcryptjs config gravatar jsonwebtoken mongoose request
-- npm i -D nodemon concurrently
+- npm i -D nodemon concurrently so you can run server via 'nodemon server' and it hot-reloads